shuaiwang981108/shuaiwang981108.github.io/_pages/biography.md

   * Duty: Soil and groundwater contamination and remediation
 * Shenzhen Polytechnic University , Shenzhen, China,  01/2023–12/2023
   * Visiting student (online) with Xiaoxiang Wang (associate professor)
   * Duty: Microscopic experiments and simulation (CFD and MD) approaches were employed to investigate the adsorption of CO2 at the crack scale.
-Study highlighted the microorganisms effects on the CO2 capture and ultilization process.
+Study highlighted the CO2 capture and ultilization process in the molecular scale with in situ visualization.

 Skills
 ======